top of page

 Beguinage

 A beguinage (French: béguinage) is a complex created to house beguines: lay religious women who lived in semi-monastic community similar to a convent, but without taking vows or retiring from the world.
 Beguines were free to leave at any time and many beguines went out to the city to work and return at night.
-Beguinage were part of a larger spiritual revival movement of the 13th century CE, especially in the Low Countries region, that emphasised voluntary poverty, care of the poor and sick, and religious devotion.
+Beguinage were part of a larger spiritual revival movement of the 13th century, especially in the Low Countries region, that emphasised voluntary poverty, care of the poor and sick, and religious devotion.
 These houses are usually small and informal communal homes, without the formality of a convent.
 They were definitely not a charity organisation as they were not set up to provide refuge to the poor.
 Beguines did come from a wide range of social classes, though poor women were admitted only if they had a wealthy benefactor who pledged to provide for their needs.

 The world beguinage derives from one of the earliest supporter of the movement, Lambert le Bègue.